 The mission of the Friends of the Boundary Waters Wilderness is to protect, preserve and restore the wilderness character of the Boundary Waters Canoe Area Wilderness and Quetico-Superior ecosystem.

-For more than 40 years Friends of the Boundary Waters Wilderness has been a leading voice for the ongoing protection, preservation and restoration of the Boundary Waters Canoe Area Wilderness.
+For nearly 50 years Friends of the Boundary Waters Wilderness has been a leading voice for the ongoing protection, preservation and restoration of the Boundary Waters Canoe Area Wilderness.
 Our organization was instrumental in the passage of the 1978 Boundary Waters Protection Act, which made the Boundary Waters what it is today.
 Our supporters defend the Boundary Waters against activities that erode its wilderness character and work to ensure that the BWCAW, Superior National Forest and Quetico-Superior ecosystem are managed according to sound ecological principles.
 Advocacy is a broad endeavor.
 We believe the future of the wilderness depends on people and getting the next generation of diverse people to fall in love with the wilderness.

 Friends is at the frontline in the fight against the copper-sulfide mines that have been proposed at the doorsteps of the Boundary Waters.
 Through mobilizing citizens and initiating legislative and legal action, we are determined to keep this toxic industry out of Minnesota.